Taste of the Wild Dog Food

 1. The first ingredient in this food is Salmon.
 Salmon is a high-quality protein source used in this food.
 It is packed with Omega 3 and 6 fatty acids.
 However, keep in mind that during the cooking process the protein content is reduced by at least half.

 2. The second ingredient is Ocean Fish Meal.
 While this is yet another protein source used in this food and that contains at least 300% more protein than any other fish alone, the main problem with this ingredient comes from the fact that we are not told what type of ocean fish is used.
 It means it could be anything from mackerel to dolphin.
 For this reason alone this is an ingredient that is pretty questionable about its quality.

 3. The third ingredient in this food is Sweet Potatoes.
 These potatoes contain a variety of beneficial vitamins and minerals such as beta carotene and fiber.
 This is an ingredient that is also low in fat, making it great for pets on a diet.

 4. The fourth ingredient is Potatoes.
 While potatoes themselves can be considered to be a quality source of carbohydrates, the fact that it is yet another potato source, it is considered nothing more than a filler.

 5. The fifth ingredient in this food is Peas.
 Peas are another ingredient that can add a bit more protein to this food as well as help to promote a healthy digestive tract by adding more fiber to your pet’s diet.

 6. The sixth ingredient is Canola Oil.
-Canola oil is a high quality fat source that is packed with Omega 3 fatty acids which can help promote a healthy skin and shiny coat.
+Canola oil is a high-quality fat source that is packed with Omega 3 fatty acids which can help promote healthy skin and shiny coats.